 Why you shouldn’t climb Uluru

-With millions of visitors travelling every year to see this spectacular site in person.
-A large portion of these travellers with make the climb up to the top, getting to see the stunning landscape of the outback from above.
-However, despite the great photos, you may get up the top, climbing up Uluru should no longer be an option.
+Millions of visitors travel every year to see this spectacular site in person.
+A large portion of these travellers used to make the climb up to the top, getting to see the stunning landscape of the outback from above.
+However, climbing up Uluru is no longer an option.

 If the idea of the above factors have not deterred you, then perhaps the threat of your life might?
-Although it may look like a smooth and easy climb, there has been countless injuries and 37 deaths since the 1950s.
-With the most recent death in 2018 when a 76-year-old Japanese man fell to his death.
-This saddens the traditional owners of Uluru even further, with the owners stating, “We feel great sadness when a person dies or is hurt on our land…Our traditional law teaches us the proper way to behave.”
+Although it may look like a smooth and easy climb, there had been countless injuries and 38 deaths since the 1950s.

 Cameron Ward